LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 ## Data Model

-The conceptual model for Attribute Sets includes three types of data:
+The conceptual model for attribute sets includes three types of data:

-1. A schema encoding rules for validating attribute set data.
+1. A schema that encodes rules for validating attribute set data.
 This MUST be in the form of a [DSNP Verifiable Credential Schema](../VerifiableCredentials/Types/VerifiableCredentialSchema.md) (a Verifiable Credential that contains a JSON Schema document).
 2. The attribute set data itself.
 This MUST be serialized as a [DSNP Verifiable Credential](../VerifiableCredentials/Types/VerifiableCredential.md).
 3. A reference to the attribute set data, which may take one of several different forms depending on the desired usage pattern.

 ## Attribute Set Type

-An Attribute Set Type is an identifier that is used to group Attribute Sets that share the same data structure and semantic meaning.
+An Attribute Set Type is an identifier that is used to group attribute sets that share the same data structure and semantic meaning.
 Attribute Set Types have a well known canonical name and (in most cases) a well defined schema, expressed using a Verifiable Credential Schema document.

 ### Versioning